rbind/blog.jemu.name/content/posts/2014/2014-06-06-solving-problems-nobody-ever-has/index.md

                       })
 ```

-Another fine example for the handyness of the `*apply`function family in R, no `for`was shed that day.
+Another fine example for the handiness of the `*apply`function family in R, no `for`was shed that day.

 ## Going the extra mile